pavelVPo/IBMC_LSFBD_smiles_parser/README.md

     > b, c, n, o, s, p

+    AND

+2. Single character atom symbols of aromatic atoms enclosed within brackets (**atom_bar**):

     1. It should be one of the single character symbols given above.
-    2. It should not be enclosed in the square brackets.
+    2. It should (not) be enclosed within the square brackets.

     Since the desired parser will be the left to right parser mainly operating with the previous and current symbol, it is important to check whether it is possible to uniquely identify symbols from this class after any symbol.